Atta (ant): Queens

-The Leafcutters' Fungus
+Fungus cultivation

-Leafcutter workers carry fresh plant material into their subterranean nests, where a specialized species of fungus, Leucoagaricus gongylophorus grows on the plant material they bring.
+Atta workers carry fresh plant material into their subterranean nests, where a specialized species of fungus, Leucocoprinus gongylophorus, grows on the plant material they bring.
 All the ants feed on this fungus.
-Larvae, pupae, and adults feed on liquids produced in the fungus' bulbous tip structures, the gongylidia.
+Larvae, pupae, and adults feed on liquids produced in the gongylidia, the bulbous tip structures of the fungus.
 The ants are completely dependent on the fungus and provide for all of its needs.
 Both gain from this mutualist relationship.

-Before leaving their parent colonies, Atta queens store a small amount of fungus from their home colony into their infrabuccal or fungus pockets, which is essentially a depression below the head.
+Before leaving their parent colonies, Atta queens store a small amount of fungus from their home colony in their infrabuccal or fungus pockets, a depression below the head.
 This fungus stays with the queen during her nuptial flight and while mating.
-After she loses her wings and has dug out ground to begin her future colony, the queen uses the fungus she has brought with her and "seeds" her underground space.
-She doesn't eat from the fungus initially; she gives it time to grow by fertilizing it with her fecal matter.
-While waiting for the fungus to grow, she survives on her body fat reserves, by eating 90% of the eggs she lays, and by using nutrients made available by the degeneration of her now unneeded wing muscles.
+After she loses her wings and digs a hole to begin her future colony, the queen uses the fungus she has brought with her to "seed" her underground space, fertilizing the fungus with her fecal matter.
+While waiting for the fungus to grow, she survives by burning body fat reserves, eating 90% of the eggs she lays, and using nutrients from the degeneration of her now unneeded wing muscles.

-Besides their fungus, workers acquire water and nutrients from plant sap they ingest as they cut plant leaves.
+Workers also acquire water and nutrients from plant sap they ingest as they cut plant leaves.

-Unique Behaviours
+Behaviour

-Often, workers are seen harvesting leaf parts well away from their nest, despite that same plant species growing closer to their nest.
-It's also observed that a nest's workers may harvest leaf sections from a certain species for some time, then change to another species.

-Studies suggest that many factors explain these behaviours.
-One reason may be that the ants can't actually see where the trees are, and thus miss viable nearby food sources while scouting for food.
+Worker ants often harvest leaf parts well away from their nest, despite the same plant species growing closer to their nest.
+It is also observed that a nest's workers may harvest leaf sections from a certain species for some time, then switch to another species.
+Studies suggest that many factors explain these behaviours, such as the ant's potential inability to see where the plants are.

-A unique behaviour exhibited by certain workers is that they'll climb onto cut sections of leaf and ride the leaf back to the nest as another worker carries the leaf and its passenger.
+Certain workers climb onto cut sections of leaf and ride the leaf back to the nest as another worker carries the leaf and its passenger.
 Such leaf riders protect the other workers from a particular species of phorid fly that parasitises the leaf-carriers.
 While hitchhiking, the ants riding the leaf also work to decontaminate the leaf fragment before it arrives at the nest.
-In fact, in any healthy ant community, there's such a complex division of labour among highly specialized forms that often the community itself is regarded as a superorganism.
+Ant communities that exhibit this complex division of labour among highly specialized forms are often regarded as superorganisms.

 Atta ants avoid plant material containing chemical compounds which are fungicidal (dangerous for the fungus), repellent, and/or toxic.

-If Atta ants become trapped in a collapsed tunnel, they make a tapping sound, and their sisters will rescue them.
+If Atta ants become trapped in a collapsed tunnel, they make a tapping sound, and other ants will rescue them.

 Predators

-Army ants prey on leafcutter ant larvae.
+Nomamyrmex esenbeckii is an army ant species known to prey on Atta colonies.
 Birds, bats, and ground mammals feed on Atta queens searching for a nest site after mating.

-Armadillos are well adapted to feed on all ant species; in Texas, Nine-banded Armadillos often feed on Texas leafcutting ants.
+Armadillos are well adapted to feed on all ant species.
+Nine-banded armadillos often feed on Texas leafcutter ants.